 Also called EEJ or JMSB

 The Emma Eccles Jones Medical Research Building, opened in 2005, houses research laboratories and department offices for the departments of pathology and biochemistry.
 Funds for construction came from generous donations by the Emma Eccles Jones Foundation and ARUP.
-The EEJ building is in the southeast area of the Health Sciences Center campus, directly east of the South Parking Terrace
+The EEJ building is in the southeast area of the U of U Health Center campus, directly east of the South Parking Terrace.

 Jordan Valley Medical Center is a 183-bed, state-of-the-art hospital located in West Jordan, Utah.
 Jordan Valley Medical Center offers comprehensive healthcare services, including emergency care, orthopedic care, advanced surgical procedures, diagnostic imaging, maternity care, sports medicine, and help for a broad range of medical conditions.
 Equipped with the most advanced medical technology, and staffed by a team of highly skilled healthcare professionals, Jordan Valley Medical Center is committed to providing high-quality care in a friendly hospital environment.